 Early in the junior year, you will begin narrowing down your focus.
 This may be done in several ways, including engaging in discussions with faculty and enrolling in a junior honors seminar in your department.

-In the second semester of your junior year, you will designate a faculty advisor.
-This is the person who will supervise your thesis/capstone and award your final grade.
+In the second semester of your junior year, you will designate a faculty mentor.
+This is the person who will supervise your Honors Thesis and award your final grade.

 3. Submit the Prospectus

-By the end of the junior year, you are required to submit an honors thesis/capstone prospectus.
-This process allows you provide a description of your proposed project, and also provides confirmation that a faculty member has agreed to advise your thesis/capstone.
-You will submit your prospectus to the W. A. Franke Honors College by the last day of classes in the semester prior to starting your thesis/capstone.
+By the end of junior year, you are required to submit an Honors Thesis prospectus.
+This process allows you provide a description of your proposed project, and also provides confirmation that a faculty member has agreed to mentor your thesis.
+You will submit your prospectus to the W. A. Franke Honors College by the last day of classes in the semester prior to starting your thesis.

 4. Register for Credit

-The thesis/capstone is a two-semester commitment that demands a minimum of six units of work — three units of Departmental 498H credit per semester usually taken in the senior year.
+The thesis is a two-semester commitment that demands a minimum of six units of work — three units of Departmental 498H credit per semester usually taken in the senior year.
 (Please note: some colleges such as Engineering and Architecture use different course numbers.)
-Under no circumstances will students be permitted to complete all six thesis/capstone units in a single semester.
-You will work with your department to enroll in thesis/capstone credit.
-Each department manages the registration process differently, but most will require written confirmation from your faculty advisor.
+Under no circumstances will students be permitted to complete all six thesis units in a single semester.
+You will work with your department to enroll in thesis credit.
+Each department manages the registration process differently, but most will require written confirmation from your faculty mentor.

 5. Engage in Your Project

-Students generally spend the second semester revising the research plan; completing data analysis or production; analyzing, synthesizing and drawing conclusions; and revising the written version of thesis/capstone.
-Your faculty advisor will award a grade for your first semester of thesis/capstone work, based on the progress you have made up to that point.
-Remember to register for your next three units of thesis/capstone credit for your second semester.
+Students generally spend the second semester revising the research plan; completing data analysis or production; analyzing, synthesizing and drawing conclusions; and revising the written version of thesis.
+Your faculty mentor will award a grade for your first semester of thesis work, based on the progress you have made up to that point.
+Remember to register for your next three units of thesis credit for your second semester.

-Prior to the end of the semester, you will submit your final work to your faculty advisor in order to receive feedback and a final grade.
-Once your thesis/capstone has been approved, you will submit your signed thesis/capstone title page and an electronic copy of your thesis/capstone document to the W. A. Franke Honors College.
-The thesis/capstone must be submitted to the Franke Honors College by the last day of classes, so you are encouraged to plan ahead and allow yourself enough time to make any needed revisions.
+Prior to the end of the semester, you will submit your final work to your faculty mentor in order to receive feedback and a final grade.
+Once your Honors Thesis has been approved, you will submit your signed thesis title page and an electronic copy of your thesis document to the W. A. Franke Honors College.
+The thesis must be submitted to the Franke Honors College by the last day of classes, so you are encouraged to plan ahead and allow yourself enough time to make any needed revisions.